 WARNING – You will be traversing a vast wilderness area outside park boundaries and outside regularly maintained roads and camping sites.
 Take special notice of driving instructions on this website and in brochures offered at tourist info centres because signage is not always clear.
 Due to harsh winter conditions signs disintegrate quickly and can not always be replaced in a timely manner.
 Campsites are user maintained.
 This means no one will be coming to clean up your mess.
+If you bring it in with you, take it back out again.
 Please leave camping areas clean for the next campers.

 The Cariboo Mountains have rugged and remote wilderness areas.
 Remember the following:

 - Weather can change quickly, especially in the mountains.

 - Please leave the area you visit undisturbed and be sure to carry out your garbage.

 - Obey posted signs, keep to designated trails and be aware of restrictions for pets.